Fang358/PlayerStats/README.md

 If you dont want to launch an .exe file you can just clone the repo, or copy the code and install the depenendencies and run

+There is an example output Boaster2023 if you want to see the output.

 DM me on twitter @Fang358_ or create an issue if you want to suggets ideas to improve this I plan on improving it so feedback is appreciated.

 Also feel free to make changes if you want if you can manage to understand the code, by creating a pull request